Where does all the manure go?

 Is manure leaking into our streams and rivers?

 Farmers are very careful when spreading manure.
 There are buffer strips between fields and rivers and streams.
-There is no incentive to waste valuable nutrients by having them leak into rivers and streams.
+There is no incentive to waste valuable nutrients by having it leak into rivers and streams.

 What if there is an accidental manure spill?